driehle/node-brother-label-printer/README.md

 A node.js library to print labels on a Brother label printer using the [Internet Printing Protocol (IPP)](https://en.wikipedia.org/wiki/Internet_Printing_Protocol).

+> ### :warning: Library abandoned
-**Please note:** This library is considered a proof-of-concept and is neither actively maintained nor further developed.
+> **Please note:** This library is considered a proof-of-concept and is neither actively maintained nor further developed.

 ## How to print a PNG file